dchun/WooCommerce-RFQ/readme.txt

 Alernatively you can turn your products into quotable items based on product tags.

 Once the users click the inquire button, they are sent to a contact form where the product information is automatically filled into the form and you can define the fields that the customer needs to fill in.
 By reducing the amount of steps your online users take, the better chance you have of converting them into customers.

+#### Features
+* Convert products into quotatable items with prices set to zero
+* Convert products into quotatable items based on tags
+* Add multiple products to quotations request
+* Autofill logged in user's information into quote request
+* Transfer filled in data for quote request into an order
+* Create proposal to customer with emails and webviews of proposal
+* Adjust all the details of proposal with terms, expiration date, pricing, line items
+* Set auto emails for new, pending, expired, and failed quotes
+* Copy and customize your own emails
+* Allow customer to pay for proposal on your website through checkout
+* Translatable text

 == Installation ==
 Ensure that you have WooCommerce installed.
 Then upload the contents via ftp or ssh to the file directory of your wordpress site under wp-content/plugins/